CS FMP 200 - Car radio AEG - Free user manual and instructions

 EQUALIZATION

-Press EQ button (19) to turn on equalization function and to select desired audio mode.
-There are five kinds of mode as below:
+Press the EQ button (19) to turn on the equalization function and to select the desired audio mode.
+There are five kinds of modes as below:

 LIQUID CRYSTAL DISPLAY